sec-fortress/secfortress.github.io/content/hacking/Unlock_Access_with_Azure_Key_Vault.md

-+++
+---
+title: "Unlock Access with Azure Key Vault"
+date: 2024-10-01T11:13:09+01:00
-title = 'Unlock Access with Azure Key Vault' date = 2024-10-01T11:13:09+01:00 description = 'Explore how Azure Key Vault securely stores and manages secrets, keys, and certificates, and how misconfigurations can lead to the retrieval of sensitive information'
+description: "Explore how Azure Key Vault securely stores and manages secrets, keys, and certificates, and how misconfigurations can lead to the retrieval of sensitive information"
-+++
+tags: [Azure, Red Teaming, Entra-ID, Powershell]
+categories: [Cloud]
+---

 **Note : This article was inspired by content from Pwned Labs.
 Special thanks to Pwned Labs for providing insightful resources and awesome learning experience for learners.**